 The number of people displaced by violence and insecurity, especially in Cabo Delgado Province, continue to increase on a daily basis.
-At the end of October, over 355,000 people were displaced in Cabo Delgado, Nampula and Niassa Province, more than 10,000 of them in the last year alone.
+At the end of December 2020, nearly 670,000 people were displaced in Cabo Delgado, Nampula and Niassa Province, almost 580,000 of them in the last year alone.
 Children account for an estimated 45 to 50 per cent of people displaced.

-Several families are seeking refuge with relatives or overcrowded collective centres, in urgent need of not only shelter support but also essential household items to minimize their unhealthy and harsh living conditions.
+Both people staying with host families and in overcrowded collective centres are in urgent need of not only shelter support but also essential household items to minimize their unhealthy and harsh living conditions.

 In addition, the COVID-19 pandemic remains a major risk for people living in overcrowded conditions in urban areas or resettlement sites, and in rural areas without access to basic services, including water, sanitation and health care.
 The Cluster targeted at least 369,000 out of 7.4 million people in need of shelter and non-food items because of the COVID-19 pandemic.

 At least 25 per cent of the displaced people received shelter assistance in the assessed districts of Cabo Delgado.
 However, assistance was extremely limited in districts receiving an increasing influx of displaced people, including Ancuabe, Montepuez, Mueda, and Palma.